 We saw a big move down in grains yesterday.
-Thats because USDA released their prospective plantings and grain stocks reports.
+That’s because USDA released their prospective plantings and grain stocks reports.
 Farmers want to plant more acres of both corn and wheat this year.
-Corn estimate is at record 97.3 million acres against 97.16 last year.
-Soybeans came at four highest ever at 77.1 million acres (77.2 last year) and wheat at 56.34 million acres which is a big jump from last year’s 55.74 million acres.
+Corn estimate is at a record 97.3 million acres against 97.16 last year.
+Soybeans came in at fourth highest ever at 77.1 million acres (77.2 last year) and wheat at 56.34 million acres which is a big jump from last year’s 55.74 million acres.
 These estimates helped to bring prices lower yesterday.

-These two reports caused sharp selloff.
+These two reports caused a sharp selloff.
 Corn made a 40 cent limit move yesterday:

-Wheat and soybeans are both down nearly 50 cents against Wednesday’s close:
+Wheat and soybeans are both down nearly 50 cents from Wednesday’s close:

-I’m eager to see what will corn and especially corn spreads do next week when markets open.
+I’m eager to see what corn and especially corn spreads do next week when the markets open.